 Project Description: This project is a continuation of the STIP Process and Database Enhancements project that began in FY 18.
 It is for the integration and adoption of State Transportation Improvement Program software platforms to support the development of a web based Electronic State Transportation Improvement Program (E-STIP) database, online project intake, online public comment tools, and online revision toolset.
 The STIP software applications for the Division of Statewide Planning will link the project information into a geographically based online database for improved project management, coordination with RIDOT and RIPTA, workflow, data/project analysis, and transparency.
 The software will also improve the STIP project solicitation process by providing the capability for online submissions and prioritization.
 This function will also greatly improve the staffing workflow, automation, and public transparency.

-In addition, to improve engagement and involvement of the public, particularly when soliciting public comments and feedback on proposed projects, plans, and/or programs, the project entails improvements to the process by which public comments are collected, and utilizes technology improvements, such as a specialty web-based software for public comments and outreach campaigns, social media, or creating dedicated websites.
-This project will improve the method of notifying the public about transportation related matters (e.g. plan review and adoption), STIP updates and amendments, the location and time of public workshops, etc. The goal is to reach more of the public, improve public engagement, and increase the level of public feedback in the MPO decision-making process.
+In addition, to improve engagement and involvement of the public, particularly when soliciting public comments and feedback on proposed projects, plans, and/or programs, the project entails improvements to the process by which public comments are collected, and utilizes technology improvements, such as a specialty web-based software for public comments and outreach campaigns.
+This project will improve the method of notifying the public about transportation related matters (e.g. plan review and adoption) and STIP updates and amendments.
+The goal is to reach more of the public, improve public engagement, and increase the level of public feedback in the MPO decision-making process.